joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7058478/2026/02/19/laila-edwards-usa-hockey-history-gold-medal/

 **Alysa Liu becomes first American woman to win Olympic figure skating gold in 24 years**\
-`Liu won gold with a rousing routine to "MacArthur Park" by Donna Summer.`\
+`Liu won gold with a rousing routine to "MacArthur Park" by Donna Summer.
+Kaori Sakamoto and Ami Nakai, both of Japan, won silver and bronze.`\
 https://nytimes.com/athletic/7058382/2026/02/19/alysa-liu-figure-skating-winter-olympics-gold/

 **Complaint About Andrew’s Conduct Came From an Anti-Monarchy Group**\